Travelling with purpose on a cruise to the Dominican Republic,

 The team, which included Fathom travellers and family members, mixed cement in a puddle in the yard, formed a bucket brigade to haul water and laid the floor.
 There were tasks for all levels of ability.
 After the floor was laid and the travellers returned to the ship, the local cement expert would finish evening the floor and apply a paint colour of the family’s choice.
 The family had chosen yellow.
 Within eight hours, the family would move their belongings back into the house.
 Before my husband’s team returned to the bus and back to the ship, they were taken two streets over to see the finished floor on the grandmother’s house.
 That floor had been laid by a Fathom team the day before and was painted green.

-The water filter program is done in conjunction with the company Wine to Water.
-Participants in this activity help make water filters from sawdust, clay and liquid silver.
+The water filter program was done in conjunction with the company Wine to Water.
+Participants in this activity helped make water filters from sawdust, clay and liquid silver.
 The filters reduce water-borne illnesses and save on the cost of water.
 One filter serves five people.
 I talked with someone who did the water filter activity.
 The group made three filters that day.
 He said the most rewarding part was delivering the filters to families at the end of the activity.

 Reforestation activities included planting seedlings in the nursery and planting trees in the countryside.
 Reforestation improves soil quality, localized air and water quality and improves biodiversity.